Learning Processes

 Classical Conditioning

-- Occurs when cats form an association between specific stimuli.
-In many cases, these events or stimuli occur naturally and do not require voluntary action from the animal.
+Cats learn from the association of specific events or stimuli.
+In classical conditioning, these events or stimuli occur naturally and do not require voluntary action from the cat.

-- For example, a cat will spontaneously have a negative or protective emotional response to painful stimuli.
-If a specific painful stimulus, for example, being pinched by a needle, is always preceded by the sight of the needle itself, the simple sight of the needle will soon trigger the same protective response that the pinch used to trigger.
+- Example: If a specific painful stimulus, such as being pinched by a needle, is always preceded by the sight of the needle itself, the simple sight of the needle will soon trigger the same protective response that the pinch used to trigger.
 If the veterinarian is part of the picture, a cat may also develop a protective emotional response to their sight.
-This learning process is called associative learning via classical conditioning.
+This learning process is called associative learning via classical conditioning

 Operant Conditioning